National action plan to prevent radon risks

 Those undertaking a construction project take radon risks into account in the design and construction solutions of new buildings subject to a permit (building control).

 It is essential that those undertaking a construction project are aware of the radon risks and hire designers and a contractor for the project who are radon aware.
 In addition, it is essential that the building inspectorate monitors in connection with the permitting process that the radon risks have been duly taken into account in the project as part of construction safety, as, for instance, construction safety requires.

-The owner/occupier of a building limits radon exposure if radon concentrations above the reference value have been found in dwellings and other living areas (TESU).
+The owner/occupier of a building limits radon exposure if radon concentrations above the reference value have been found in dwellings and other premises used by people (TESU).
 The employer limits radon exposure at workplaces if radon concentrations above the reference value have been found at the workplace (STUK).The responsible authority advises and, if necessary, obliges the building’s owner, occupier or the employer to limit radon exposure.

 |Radon concentrations in new and existing buildings as well as the number and efficiency of radon mitigation measures.|

 Residents of residential buildings or owners or occupiers of buildings take measurements in detached houses and apartments on the lowest floor of apartment buildings throughout the country.
 TESU and STUK provide more information on the need for measurements in residential buildings by the means mentioned in the section Radon risk awareness.